valenvivaldi/friendlyAgents/README.md

 # notis — Agent Chat Viewer

 A minimal React app that shows your Claude Code agents as animated characters with speech bubbles.
-Agents publish messages to [ntfy.sh](https://ntfy.sh) and the app displays them in real-time via SSE.
+Agents publish messages to a notification service and the app displays them in real-time via SSE.

 ## How it works

 1. A Claude Code **SessionStart hook** injects instructions into every new Claude session
-2. Claude sends short status messages via `curl` to an ntfy.sh topic
+2. Claude sends short status messages via `curl` to a notification topic
 3. This React app subscribes to that topic and renders each agent as a character with speech bubbles

 ## Quick Start